Life Insurance Claims Statistics – All the facts and figures

 The number one question we get asked at Insurance Watch is “Do life insurance companies really pay claims?”.

-In order to address this question we have gathered together, all in one place, life insurance claims statistics and information from a variety of sources.
+In order to answer this question we have gathered together, all in one place, life insurance claims statistics and information from a variety of sources.

 What percentage of life insurance claims are paid overall?